 As an undergraduate in India in the field of Electronics and Communication Engineering, Suju Rajan became fascinated with the field of Machine Learning.
 In 2001 she came Stateside to pursue a PhD in Machine Learning at the University of Texas at Austin and since then, has built a career and expertise in Data Mining and Machine Learning.
-She joined Criteo in May of 2016 and has grown our research team.
+She joined Criteo in May of 2016 to grow our research team and is now in charge of leading Criteo AI Lab.
 This week, we sit down with Suju and talk all things Machine Learning, and learn what sets Criteo apart!

 Let’s start from the beginning, where are you from?

 I got my undergraduate degree in India in the field of Electronics & Communication Engineering.
 My research project for my final semester was on building neural networks to recognize handwritten digits from corrupted/noisy images.
 The project was fascinating and that led me to apply for a PhD at UT, Austin under Professor Joydeep Ghosh.

 While at UT, I worked on a bunch of interesting ML problems in collaboration with some folks at the Center of Space Research, mostly towards learning to classify the pixels from hyper-spectral images into different classes of vegetation/land cover types.
 I also had an excellent summer internship at my final year at Yahoo Labs.
 By then I had decided that my career lay in applying ML to real-world problems.